Language Translation

 Commissioners

-Dave Haist, Vice Chair, Wabash
+Dave Haist, Commission Chair, Wabash

-A Wabash, Indiana native, Dave lived in South Bend for 10 years as a partner of Barnes & Thornburg and then moved in 1986 to Fort Wayne to help open the firm’s Fort Wayne office.
-He joined Do it Best Corp. in 1997 and retired as its COO in 2012.
-He and his wife recently returned to his hometown of Wabash and they share time between Wabash and Lake Maxinkuckee in Culver.
 Dave began serving for arts organizations in South Bend as he served the South Bend Symphony Orchestra.
-After moving to Fort Wayne, he served on the Boards of the Fort Wayne Philharmonic (including board president for two years) Arts United and the Fort Wayne Ballet.
-In Wabash, Dave has served as the Chair of the Board of The Honeywell Foundation and now serves as Chair of the Board of the Honeywell Arts Academy.
-Dave serves on several other boards including Arts United and Manchester University.
+After moving to Fort Wayne, he served on the boards of the Fort Wayne Philharmonic (including board president for two years) Arts United and the Fort Wayne Ballet.
+In Wabash, Dave served as the Chair of the Board of The Honeywell Foundation and now serves as Chair of the Board of the Honeywell Arts Academy.
+Dave currently serves as the Chair of the Board of Arts United.

-Réna Bradley, Secretary, Fort Wayne
+Réna Bradley, Vice Chair, Fort Wayne

 Azizi Arrington-Slocum, Terre Haute